thecaptainexception-eng/DwarfFortress_NewVenice/README.md

-	that humans of Earth created, is their game Dwarf Fortress created by one of their game- -studios Bay 12 Games, my goal as an explorer of assorted simulacra and a hero of enjoying videogames is to protect this new odd fortress named "New Venice" It is called new Venice because Venice Of Earth is famous for its canals used as roadways, and for being a coastal city, the dwarves of New Venice were inspired once I told them of it though, despite being a master of reality, it is my great shame to admit I have never been to Venice Of Earth, your entire universe is a figment of my imagination, yet even so.
+	that humans of Earth created, is their game Dwarf Fortress created by one of their game- -studios Bay 12 Games, my goal as an explorer of assorted simulacra and a hero of enjoying videogames is to protect this new odd fortress named "New Venice" It is called New Venice because Venice Of Earth is famous for its canals used as roadways, and for being a coastal city, the dwarves of New Venice were inspired once I told them of it though, despite being a master of reality, it is my great shame to admit I have never been to Venice Of Earth, your entire universe is a figment of my imagination, yet even so.